scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 the ``/V`` as well as the ``/AS`` field from the dictionary.

-According to the PDF specification for checkboxes, the appearance stream ``/AS`` should be set to the same value ``/V``.
+According to the PDF specification for checkboxes, the appearance stream ``/AS`` should be set to the same value as ``/V``.
 Failure to do so may mean that the checkboxes do not appear.

 More Complex Forms
 ------------------